habeeb94/Networking-fundamentals-in-Azure/README.md

 VIII.
 After creating the network interface card for the workload host, it is important to add the NIC to the host.
 ###### Add-AzVMNetworkInterface -VM $workload_vm -Id $NIC01.Id

-2. Deploy a Firewall.
+##### Deploy a Firewall.

-In this lab, we are deploying a firewall to control the outbound traffic.
+###### In this lab, we are deploying a firewall to control the outbound traffic (egress).
 An outbound traffic is the traffic leaving our created network to the internet.
-It is ideal to create a Public IP Address for the firewall as it is where all the outbound traffic from the network would be routed to the internet.
+Before the irewall is deployed, it is ideal to create a Public IP Address for the firewall as it is where all the outbound traffic from the network would be routed to the internet.
+I. Create a Public IP address for the Firewall
+###### $FW_PIP = New-AzPublicIpAddress -Name Firewall-pip -ResourceGroupName Lab-Resources -Location eastus -AllocationMethod Static -Sku Standard

+II.
+Deploy the Firewall
+###### $AzFW = New-AzFirewall -Name Firewall01 -ResourceGroupName Lab-Resources -Location eastus -VirtualNetwork $Lab_VN -PublicIpAddress $FW_PIP

 Press enter or click to view image in full size